Not what you want?

 See Also: Selflessness | Work Unselfishly for the Common Good | Altruism

-This proverb suggests that one should always be grateful to those who helped you succeed.
+This proverb suggests that one should always be grateful to those who helped one succeed.

 And remember your ancestors and those that came before you whose sacrifices made your present life better.